Calibrated Test-Time Guidance for Bayesian Inference: Related Work

 \section{Related Work}

 Our training-free guidance framework is based on diffusion models.
 Diffusion models learn to generate data by iteratively denoising samples from a simple noise distribution, with foundational formulations ranging from discrete-time diffusion processes \cite{sohl2015deep,ho2020denoising} to continuous-time and score-based \cite{song2019generative,song2021scorebased} as well as velocity-based perspectives \cite{liu2023flow,lipman2023flow,albergo2023building}.
-These methods have demonstrated strong empirical performance across modalities by training neural networks to approximate the reverse diffusion dynamics.
+These methods have demonstrated strong empirical performance across modalities.
 Regarding the calibration of these models, existing work analyzes epistemic uncertainty \cite{jazbec2025generative}, and improves tail behavior \cite{pandey2025heavytailed}.

 The test-time guidance framework we develop in this paper leverages pretrained diffusion models and adapts them to novel tasks.
 The first approaches to solving inverse problems using diffusion models consider \textit{linear} tasks such as inpainting, super-resolution, and colorization~\citep{kadkhodaie2021stochastic,song2021scorebased,chung2022come, kawar2022denoising,chung2022improving}.
-The methods developed for linear tasks make tailored changes to the diffusion sampling to adhere to the task specification, not aiming to recover the Bayesian posterior.
+The methods strictly adhere to the task specification, not aiming to recover the Bayesian posterior.

 Diffusion Posterior Sampling (DPS) \cite{chung2023diffusion} generalized this to solve nonlinear inverse problems using the posterior mean approximation.
 Several follow-up works extend DPS to more tasks, such as Universal Guidance for Diffusion Models \cite{bansal2024universal} and FreeDoM \cite{yu2023freedom}.
-We find that the posterior mean approximation can yield high adherence to the reward, but that the samples do not follow the Bayesian posterior.
+We find that the posterior mean approximation can yield high adherence to the reward, but the sampling does not follow the true Bayesian posterior diffusion.

-To combat the inaccuracies in the posterior mean approximation, Pseudoinverse-Guided Diffusion Models ($\Pi$GDM) \cite{song2023pseudoinverseguided} and C-$\Pi$GDM \cite{pandey2024fast} approximate the diffusion posterior $p(x \mid x_t)$ by a normal distribution around Tweedie's estimate.
+To combat the inaccuracies in the posterior mean approximation, Pseudoinverse-Guided Diffusion Models ($\Pi$GDM) \cite{song2023pseudoinverseguided} and C-$\Pi$GDM \cite{pandey2024fast} approximate the diffusion posterior $p(x \mid x_t)$ by a normal distribution.
 This approximation is also used in Loss-Guided Diffusion (LGD) \cite{song2023lossguided} as well as Diffusion Policy Gradient (DPG) \cite{tang2023solving}.
+Again, we find this can be biased in general.